Lola & Virginia

-Lola & Virginia is a Spanish animated television series created and developed by Myriam Ballesteros and produced by Imira Entertainment.
+Lola & Virginia is a Spanish children's animated television series created and developed by Myriam Ballesteros and produced by Imira Entertainment.
 It first premiered on Disney Channel in Spain on 14 March 2006 and ended in 2007.
 It lasted 26 episodes for one season.

 Plot

-Lola is a young girl who has a hard life taking care of her siblings and putting up with her friends.
+In the neighborhood of San Lorenzo, Lola is a young girl who has a hard life taking care of her siblings and putting up with her friends.
 Along comes Virginia Toffen, a stuck-up, bratty, rich girl who always gets in her way.
 They soon become enemies and begin fighting over everything.

 Characters

 Lola – The show's protagonist.
 Lola lives in a working-class family with one younger brother, one baby sister, and her mother, and her enemy is Virginia.
 Her father is never shown.
 She mainly wears a short red buttoned dress which is identified as one of the cheapest clothes to wear in the episode "The Uniform" and she is short and stout with short jet-black hair and also wears round purple glasses.

 Virginia Toffen – The show's antagonist, daughter of a very wealthy and successful toilet paper entrepreneur.
 Virginia suffers from a symptom where she thinks she is the middle of the universe, as revealed in the episode "The Uniform".
 Her enemy is Lola, and she is used to hanging out with a girl named Beatrice and formerly Leticia.
 She is a bratty rich girl who always gives her parents a hard time and usually gets what she wants.
 She is tall and thin with long blonde hair and is usually seen wearing a black leather coat, blue jeans, and black and silver sunglasses.

 Poppy – One of Lola's best friends, who is rebellious and tomboyish.
 She wears a lavender top with a skull and red skirt.
 She is often seen accompanying Lola in their adventures.
 She has dyed hair in colour.

 Haide – Another of Lola's friends, she is usually seen with Lola and helping her with problems, along with Poppy.
 She and Poppy are occasionally involved in trying to reveal Virginia's plans.
 While in class, she believes deeply in astrology.
 She is originally from the Caribbean country of Cuba.

 Agi and Yukio – The twin geniuses at San Lorenzo High.
 They are frequently seen working together on creating robots and other gadgets.
 Their adventures take them to different places, including trips to the Amazon rainforest and the Gobi desert.

 Beatrice – One of Virginia's friends, or so she thinks.
 She is always seen with Virginia and helping her with her plots and schemes to embarrass Lola.
 She is also briefly seen helping Lola (but only to get Virginia's friendship back).